birth-outcomes/birth_outcomes_summary/our_study/design_plan.md

 ### Outcome

+<mark>add sentinel event alternative as highlighted by steve</mark>

 Hypoxic ischaemic encephalopathy - defined as by [Neonatal Data Analysis Unit and the Department of Health](file:///home/amy/Documents/birth_outcomes_summary/_build/html/outcomes/neo_out_background.html#neonatal-data-analysis-unit-and-the-department-of-health) as:
 * Diagnosis of NE or HIE (severe, moderate, grade 2 or grade 3)
 * Therapeutic hypothermia for 2 or more consecutive days